isalau/BitTorrent/README.md

 # To run this code:
-1. first needs to load the configuration files "Common.cfg" and "PeerInfo.cfg" from the remote server using the script.
+1. Go to folder directory in terminal
-2. "make clean" and "make" would compile all the necessary java classes
+2. Run "make clean"
+3. Run "make" to compile all the necessary java classes
-3. java peerprocess [peerID]
+3. Run "java peerProcess [peerID]" i.e "java peerProcess 1001"

 # Architecture
 The main architecture of this project consists of the following main parts:

+The top level is the peerProcess.
+There is only one thread of peerProcess running per client.
+PeerProcess extracts all necessary information from Common.cfg and PeerInfo.cfg using helper functions PeerParser and CommonParser.
 	*PeerParser: Parse the information of each paper by reading the peerInfo.cfg file *CommonParser: Same thing happens here.
 CommonParser read the info from common.cfg and save it into proper variables.

+Next we have Client.
+There is only one instance and thread of client as well.
+Client is made of multiple uploader and connection threads.
+Within the Client class, all the unchoking/choking timers are set.
+	*Uploader: Uploader listens on the TCP connection and passes the connection through the whole network.
+It's listener calls a new socket and starts a new thread for each connection.
+	*Connection: We need to track all the predefined connections to send the correct information toward the correct peer.
+All the different messages including piece, request, have, handshake, bitfield, interested and not interested have been implemented.
 	*DataFile: First, the original file splits into chunks of byte arrays.
 When the peers are done with downloading all the pieces of data, the data chunks will be merged into a file and stored in the proper directory.
-PeerProcess: Configuration files will be parsed to extract all the necessary information.
-Then client object is initialized using the values just parsed.
-The new client will be made for each peer.
-*Client: Within the client class all the unchoking/choking timers have been set.
-Once the uploader class which acts as a          listener in this architecture would be called on a new thread.
-*Uploader: Uploader would listen on the TCP connection and pass the connection through the whole network.
-*Connection: We need to track all the predefined connections to send the correct information toward the correct peer.
-All the different messages including piece, request, have, handshake, bitfield, interested and not interested have been implemented.